VS-Bench: Evaluating VLMs for Strategic Abilities in Multi-Agent Environments

 Test-Time Scaling

 We observe in the evaluation results that reasoning models generally achieve better performance than chat models.
 We further investigate the test-time scaling of VLMs in multi-agent environments by using Chain-of-Thought (CoT) prompting for chat models and comparing their performance with reasoning models and chat models with simple IO prompting.
+The evaluation results in Figure 5 show that CoT prompting significantly improves chat models' performance in all three environments, while reasoning models still achieve the best results.
+This demonstrates that test-time scaling like reasoning and CoT prompting can substantially improve VLMs' performance.

 Figure 5.
 Social Dilemma Behaviors